openownership/data-standard/docs/examples/index.rst

 | Fermcat is registered as having two beneficial owners who each own 50% of the company.
 |
 | **11th September 2020**
 | The yearly confirmation process is completed.
-There have been no changes in ownership.
+There have been no changes in beneficial ownership.
 |
 | **11th September 2021**
 | In April 2021 one of the owners dies and his shares are transferred to his next of kin.
 When the yearly confirmation process is started this prompts Fermcat's accountant to update the register with this change.
 After updating the register she files the confirmation statement.